daos-stack/daos/docs/admin/administration.md

 - the relevant certificates
 - the server yaml file pointing to the access points of the running DAOS system

+The daos_control.yml file should also be updated to include the new DAOS server.

 Then starts the daos_server via systemd and format the new server via dmg as follows: